tochman/the_blue_print/chapters/04-hooks-and-lifecycle.md

 - When and how to optimize your components
 :::

-## Rethinking Component Lifecycle with Hooks
+## Rethinking component lifecycle with hooks

 In class components, lifecycle was managed with methods like `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount`.
 Hooks, especially `useEffect`, allow you to synchronize your component with external systems and data changes in a more granular way.